 This is a PDF template of the proposed fiscal policy and procedures to be adopted by a county extension council.
 A Word document template may be obtained from your regional director.

-The memo explains county insurance coverage for 2015.
 The fact sheet outlines various coverage, products, and contact information related to county insurance.

 These worksheets help guide councils through the decision-making process when asked to partner with other groups in sharing office space and/or sharing staff and resources.
 REEDs serve as a good resource to help facilitate this discussion.